edx/ecommerce-worker/README.rst

 How To Contribute
 -----------------

 Notice: Internal 2U changes should be made against the ``2u/main`` branch.
-Open source contributions should continue to be made against the ``master`` branch.

 Anyone merging to the ``2u/main`` branch of this repository is expected to `release and monitor their changes <https://2u-internal.atlassian.net/wiki/spaces/RS/pages/7963261/How+to+contribute+to+our+repositories>`__ (2U-private link); if you are not able to do this DO NOT MERGE, please coordinate with someone who can to ensure that the changes are released.

-Please also read `How To Contribute <https://github.com/openedx/.github/blob/master/CONTRIBUTING.md>`__.
-Even though it was written with ``edx-platform`` in mind, these guidelines should be followed for Open edX code in general.

 Reporting Security Issues
 -------------------------

 Please do not report security issues in public.
-Please email security@openedx.org.
+Please email security@edx.org.

 Mailing List and IRC Channel
 ----------------------------